codacy/docs/docs/repositories-configure/integrations/project-api.md

 # Project API

 The Codacy API offers specific methods to manipulate repositories.
-To use these API methods or to [send coverage results](../../coverage-reporter/adding-coverage-to-your-repository.md) for your repository, you must use a project API Token generated specifically for your repository.
+To use these API methods, run local analysis, or send coverage results for your repository, you must use a project API Token generated specifically for your repository.
 Each project API Token is only valid for one repository.

+!!! warning
+    **Never write API Tokens on your configuration files** and keep your API Tokens well protected, as they grant owner permissions to your Codacy repositories.

 To generate an API token:

 1. Open your repository **Settings**, tab **Integrations**, click the button **Add integration**, and add a **Project API** integration.

-    !!! tip
-        You can create multiple **Project API** integrations to obtain different project API Tokens.
-This can be useful to have a more flexible control when revoking a specific token.

 1. Click the button **Settings** for the project API integration to copy the new API Token.